-“When it’s windy we can use the Verado for trolling, but most of the time we rely on the 15 Pro Kicker,” he said.
+“When it’s windy, we can use the Verado for trolling, but most of the time, we rely on the 15 Pro Kicker,” he said.
 “Right now, summer is behind us, early fall is over and late fall is in full swing.
 It’s the perfect time to catch trophy musky.”

 The fish are heavier now, not because they’re eating more but because their bodies are storing fat for the coming winter.
 Muskies typically eat all types of fish within their system, including other muskies, as well as small mammals, frogs and ducks.
 In late fall, they’re often looking for easy, slower meals they don’t have to burn calories to chase.

-Because muskies tend to hunt deep during the fall, trolling becomes more effective to maintain depth and to increase the amount of time your bait is in the water critical with the shorter fishing window.
+Because muskies tend to hunt deep during the fall, trolling becomes more practical to maintain depth and to increase the amount of time your bait is in the water critical with the shorter fishing window.

 “Slower is generally the rule in fall,” he said, “using longer pulls and pauses with soft plastics so they run deeper.
-Use vanilla-plain slow retrieval with crankbaits, and include a longer pause between pulls when fishing jerkbaits.”
+Use vanilla-plain slow retrieval with crankbaits, and include a longer pause between pulls when fishing jerk baits.”

-For live bait Saric uses 14- to 16-inch suckers, as muskies will follow cisco and whitefish to their spawning areas, which are sand and gravel shorelines.
+For live bait, Saric uses 14- to 16-inch suckers, as muskies will follow cisco and whitefish to their spawning areas, which are sand and gravel shorelines.